technofocus-pte/bldextwithcpltstprv/README.md

 ### Lab 01 - Creating and using an agent from Copilot Studio for managing a Real Estate Application

-### Lab 02 – Build an autonomous agent to track new files created in OneDrive
+### Lab 02 - Build an autonomous agent to track new files created in OneDrive

-### Lab 03: Configure the Dynamics 365 Customer Service
+### Lab 03 - Configure the Dynamics 365 Customer Service

 ### Lab 04 - Enhancing the Real Estate copilot with Gen AI capabilities

 ### Lab 05 - Integrate an agent with the Dynamics 365 Customer Service app and implement automated case escalation to the live agent

-### Lab 06_Creating and deploying a Microsoft Copilot Studio copilot from Teams
+### Lab 06 - Creating and deploying a Microsoft Copilot Studio copilot from Teams

-### Lab 07_ Sending messages from a Copilot(classic) to a Teams channel
+### Lab 07 - Sending messages from a Copilot(classic) to a Teams channel

 ### Lab 08 - Creating conversational actions for Microsoft Copilot